 Like most states located in the Northeastern party of the country, the median housing price in Delaware is higher than the overall national average.
-At the close of 2017, the median home value in Delaware was $274,067 at the end of November 2020, while the median home value nationwide was $205,100.
+According to Zillow , the median home value in Delaware was $274,067 at the end of November 2020, while the median home value nationwide was $262,604.
 Delaware’s average listing price and median sales price are comparable to other states located in the Mid Atlantic and North Atlantic including Maryland, and Virginia.
 New Jersey and Connecticut are also priced similarly to Delaware if you exclude the impact of cities like Bridgeport and the metro New York City region.

 One reason why Delaware’s home prices are slightly higher than the national average is the fact that much of the land is located on the sea.
 Oceanfront homes almost always sell more than homes that are located inland.
 Also, the fact that Delaware is such a densely populated state drives up the demand for housing and pushes up real estate prices.